Breakable shell material

-With a rise in the popularity of essential oil diffusers and many articles proclaiming their potential health benefits, the market is saturated with options.
+With a rise in the popularity of essential oil diffusers, the market is saturated with options.
 The Vitruvi Porcelain Essential Oil Diffuser is more expensive than the average diffuser, so we had to see for ourselves if it was worth the price.
 Its unique, hand-milled ceramic shell and multiple timing features certainly held up to the test, but the limited light features and gurgling sound weren’t as top-notch as expected.
 Read on to find out more.

 Design and Construction: Unique material and look

 The stream of vapor comes up through a relatively long nose and shoots a thin and consistent stream upward.
 The stream is strong and does an excellent job disbursing the scent throughout the room with a diffusing coverage of up to about 530 square feet.
 The humidifier, which most would argue is a secondary function of a diffuser, is rated for 2.37 fluid ounces per hour.
 If you are looking for an actual humidifier, it’s best to find a product where that is the primary purpose.
-True humidifiers can put out eight times that much moisture.
+True humidifiers can put out more moisture in a shorter period of time.

 Below the ceramic shell is a very dim light that operates with or without the vapor.
 While it emits a soft glow that we found to be quite calming, it doesn’t do much to provide light to the room (or even function that well as a night light).
 Below the ring of light is the base with the only two buttons on the device.
 One button solely controls the light and just clicks on and off.
 The second button controls the vapor and toggles between the two timing options.
 You can choose a 3-hour nonstop or a 7.5-hour setting that automatically varies between 30 seconds on and 30 seconds off.
 We liked the versatility of this intermittent setting and found it to be a useful option.
 The scent still diffused into the room well but lasted much longer than a consistent 3-hour stream, and most of all, it wasn’t overpowering.
 There is also a safety feature on the device that shuts it off when the timer stops or runs out of water.